 Known for its divisive citrusy flavor, cilantro, or Coriandrum sativum, has flat, bright green leaves that resemble parsley leaves.
 Believed to be from the Mediterranean, this popular herb is perhaps best known for its use in Mexican and Asian food here in the United States.
 Controversial as its flavor may be, it can actually be found in cuisines everywhere, including dishes in North Africa, Europe, Asia, and the Middle East.

-Propagating cilantro from cuttings is difficult, so growing it from seeds is easiest.
-To plant it, sow seeds into loose, fast-draining soil a quarter of an inch deep, giving each plant 1 to 2 inches of space.
+Step 1: Sow your cilantro seeds into loose, fast-draining soil a quarter of an inch deep, giving each plant 1 to 2 inches of space.

 So how do you care for cilantro plants?
 Cilantro is a relatively easy-going herb that’s great for gardening beginners.
 It does, however, require a few conditions to thrive.

-- Sun: You can grow cilantro indoors, but it really needs sunlight to thrive.
+You can grow cilantro indoors, but it really needs sunlight to thrive.
 It requires a minimum of 4 hours of sun a day, although it’ll do best with 6 hours of direct light (or more) a day.

-- Fertilize: Fertilizer isn’t a must-have for cilantro, but it’s still nice to have throughout its growing season.
+Fertilizer isn’t a must-have for cilantro, but it’s still nice to have throughout the growing season.
 You can add compost or fish emulsion to your mix when you’re planting your seeds.

-Although sometimes a controversial herb in the culinary world, cilantro can definitely brighten up a dish when added.
-Growing it is also relatively easy as long as it receives adequate light and water.
+Although sometimes a controversial herb in the culinary world, cilantro can definitely brighten up a dish.
+Growing it is also relatively easy as long as you make sure it receives adequate light and water.
 If you give your cilantro consistent care in the garden, you’ll be ready to harvest it in no time to garnish all your favorite dishes that need a little extra zest.

-- Are Epsom salts good for houseplants?
+- Can you grow onions in containers?
 What you need to know